 2015 – Maison des Associations, Le Cannet

-Bert continues to explore new engraving and etching techniques, with a recent focus on acid-free methods including the carborandum process, and exhibits regularly both in her studio and further afield.
+Bert continues to explore new engraving and etching techniques, with a recent focus on acid-free methods including the carborandum process.